CMSDAS/root-short-exercise/_episodes/02-get-root.md

 ## Binary releases and packages

 The classic way to distribute software, besides the source code, are plain binary releases.
 You can download these from the release pages on [https://root.cern/install/all_releases](https://root.cern/install/all_releases) for all major MacOS and Linux versions.
+If you choose this installation method, make sure [ROOT dependencies](https://root.cern/install/dependencies) are installed on your system.
+Complete installation instructions for binary releases are available [here](https://root.cern/install/#download-a-pre-compiled-binary-distribution).

 In addition, for some Linux distributions, the ROOT community maintains packages in the respective package managers.
 You can find a list of maintained packages at [https://root.cern/install/#linux-package-managers](https://root.cern/install/#linux-package-managers).